 The Assistant Professor Programme is aligned with CBS' pedagogical principles and provides knowledge, inspiration, and opportunities for development of junior faculty's teaching competencies

 CBS Teaching & Learning is responsible for the provision of CBS' Assistant Professor Programme, which is mandatory for assistant professors employed by CBS.
 The objective of the AP-Programme is to contribute to the teaching competence development of assistant professors, enabling them to become excellent teachers and course managers in their future career at CBS or other universities.
 The APP is aligned with CBS’ pedagogical principles and provides knowledge, inspiration, teaching supervision, and a written assessment of teaching competences as required by law

 Of course, developing the teaching competence of assistant professors cannot be seen solely as the result of a study programme.
 Competency development of this nature depends to a very large extent on the assistant professors’ engagement in and willingness to learn from the actual practice of teaching.
 Consequently, assistant professors must teach at least the equivalent of one full semester to participate in the programme.

 Timeline & tasks

-To gain additional information about the tasks connected to different stages and roles, please explore the following.
+To gain additional information about the APP tasks for both the assistant professor and his/her supervisors, please explore the following.

 Step 1: Call the first meeting with departmental and non-departmental supervisors to agree on a 2-year plan